GIT-WISE/LGC/README.md

 **Long-range molecular graph modeling via a Cayley-stabilized Legendre spectral filter**

-This repository contains the official implementation of the paper *"LGC: Long-range Modeling on Molecular Graphs with Legendre-basis"* (submitted to the LoG 2026 Proceedings Track).
+This repository contains the official implementation of the paper *"LGC: Long-range Modeling on Molecular Graphs with Legendre-basis"*.
 It provides two companion
 codebases: one for MoleculeNet based graph classification, one for the Long Range Graph Benchmark (LRGB) Peptides tasks.